jreisinger/docs/data/notes/go/concurrency.md

 Why?

-* the world is a complex system of interacting, independently activities
+* the world is a complex system of interacting, independently behaving pieces
 * we want to model and interact with this world
 * the number of processors in a computer grows faster than their speed